answeryoung/espresso/ACF.md

     }

     /** Step 3.
-     *  Identify the region relative to the pore, in that is the particle (see doc).
+     *  Identify the region relative to the pore, in that is the particle.
-     *  Then calculate *dist and vec[3].
+     *  Then calculate *dist and vec[3] (see ACF.md).
     */

     // tan_slope    tangent of the slope of the inner wall of the pore
-    // sec_slope    secant of the angle corresponding to slope
+    // sec_slope    secant of the angle corresponding to the slope

     double tan_slope = (c->rad_right - c->rad_left) / 2. / (c->length);
     double sec_slope  = sqrt(1 + tan_slope * tan_slope);